 Best Practices for Responding to Reviews

 However, when you DO respond (to both good and bad reviews) customers are more likely to feel heard and valued.
-As a strong pet-centric business, you should aim to try and answer online reviews as fast as possible.
-Aim to try and respond to reviews within the same day to get situations resolved as quickly as you can.
+As a strong pet-centric business, aim to answer online reviews as quickly as possible – as soon as within the same day.

-This can seem daunting with the thousands of other tasks that need to be done within one given day at your business, but there’s an easy way to get this done quickly.
+This can seem daunting with the thousands of other tasks that need to be accomplished, but there’s an easy way to get this done quickly.
 We recommend teaching multiple customer service representatives on how to handle online reviews so that you have more than one person working on it at one time.
 If multiple people take approximately 15 minutes every day to check on reviews, then it will be less likely that a review falls through the cracks.

 Respond to the Good & Bad